 This repository aims at recording all relevant metadata for a given nanoscience project, including growth/nanofabrication protocols so that the reproducibility of preparations and experiments will enable to compare complementary data obtained with different methods on valid replica samples and controlled environment conditions.
-In the current test-phase the repository will provide an advanced service to store all data produced at NFFA facilities.
 The generic service stack provides enough flexibility to support various scientific communities and user types in a modular and extensible way.

 For further information about our data policy click here.